CQ and CO Modifiers

 - The PTA or OTA will forward the note to a supervising therapist.

 - The supervising therapist will open the note by clicking Incomplete Cosign Documents in the "At a Glance” alerts section of the Dashboard.

 - The supervising therapist will see the assistant modifiers on the Billing tab (or Objective tab for Daily Notes).
-The CQ or CO modifier will display next to each charge automatically.
-If any of the services were done in full by a PT or OT (greater than 90% of the service), you can click on the drop-down and uncheck the modifier to remove it from that CPT code.
+The CQ or CO modifier will display the Assistant Minutes and Therapist Minutes next to each charge automatically.
+You can then record the therapist versus assistant minutes for each code as seen in the example.

 Scenario 2: Assistant Finalizing a Note

 If you have enabled the ability for an assistant to finalize notes, the CQ or CO modifier will be automatically added to all CPT codes.

 I bill Medicare Part A, do I need to use the CQ and CO modifiers?